The Singleton

 ---

-Jeff walked to the monitor and rewrote the whiteboard by hand — with a stylus, onto the digital surface — because the hand-rewriting made him think in a way looking at the pre-made version did not.
-He listed the data points again:
+Jeff walked to the monitor and rewrote the whiteboard by hand — stylus on the digital surface, one line at a time — because the act of writing each point made him think in a register that staring at the pre-made version did not.
+His handwriting on the giant pane came out small, an engineer's all-caps shrinking under the weight of the list:

 He stood back.
-He photographed the whiteboard again.
-He said aloud:
+He photographed the whiteboard.
+He uncapped his voice into the quiet room.

 "Aion, correlate."